MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 2. Perform steps 6 through 8 from the [Generate custom-defined model](#generate-custom-defined-model) procedure, earlier in this article.

-## Add lead scoring widget to a form
+## Add the lead scoring widget to a form

 By default, the predictive lead scoring widget is available only in the out-of-the-box **Sales Insights** form.
-If you’re using customized forms for leads and want to display the predictive lead scoring widget in the custom form, you can do it by following these steps:
+If you're using customized forms for leads, you can display the predictive lead scoring widget on your custom forms by following these steps.<!--Suggested.-->

->[!NOTE]
+> [!NOTE]
->Adding of lead scoring widget is only supported in Unified Interface apps.
+> Adding lead scoring widgets is only supported in Unified Interface apps.

 1. In your app, select **Settings** ![Settings](media/settings-icon.png), and then select **Advanced Settings**.